cwatson/mri_library/README.md

 This should be in repositories for all major Linux OS's.
 For both *CentOS 6* and *CentOS 7*, it is in the `epel` repository, with versions `v1.3.2` and `v1.5.1`, respectively.

+## Xvfb
+There should be a package readily available on most systems.
+On `CentOS`, it is called `xorg-x11-server-Xvfb`.

 ## FSL
 To install the latest version of *FSL* (which is *v6.0.0* as of October 2018), you simply run their installer.